Top 8 Things to Do at Forestville Mystery Cave State Park in 2025

 Guided tours are offered throughout the year based on your topic of interest.
 The most common is the Scenic Tour because it hits up the dramatic passageways, cave formations, and pools.
 It’s ¾ mile long.
 You can also do lantern tours, geology tours, and wild caving where you squeeze through undeveloped portions.

-Mystery Cave Tours have all been canceled for the 2020 season.
-Niagra Cave is also in the area if you want to do more.
-They are also closed this season.
+Mystery Cave Tours are available seasonally; check the official website for the current schedule and reservations.
+Niagara Cave is also in the area if you want to do more.

 Horseback Riding

 Horseback riding is very popular at Forestville Mystery Cave State Park.
-There are 17 miles of trails for riders to explore, including the hiking club trail doubles.
-Don’t surprise as you hike through at what you might find.
+There are 17 miles of trails for riders to explore, including the Hiking Club Trail, which doubles as a horse trail.
+Don’t be surprised at what you might find as you hike through.

 Fossil Hunting